Signs, Symptoms, Disorders We Treat + More

 There are many types of mental disorders, and we will explore some of them below.

-Anxiety disorders are very many and include social phobias, panic disorders, and post-traumatic stress disorder, among others.
-A patient will need to seek treatment; otherwise, it could have lifelong repercussions.
+There are many different types of Anxiety disorders and these include social phobias, panic disorders, and post-traumatic stress disorder, and more.
+When going through determining an anxiety disorder, someone will need to seek treatment; otherwise, it could have lifelong repercussions.
 Researchers estimate that up to 25% of the population suffers from anxiety disorders.

 Bipolar affective disorder

-You may know it as manic depression, but an individual who suffers from bipolar affective disorder will suffer from terrible mood swings.
-One minute the individual could be in the mania or elation stage, and the next they could be showing symptoms of depression.
-Some people also have psychotic episodes.
+You may know it as manic depression, but someone who suffers from bipolar affective disorder will suffer from terrible mood swings.
+One minute the person could be in the mania stage, extreme happiness, and the next they could be showing symptoms of depression.
+Some people also have psychotic episodes when suffering from bipolar affective disorder.

 Depression is a common symptom of many mental disorders, and it manifests itself in low moods, lack of interest in what is going on, lethargy, and a perpetual state of sadness.
 Most of the symptoms come in varying levels of severity, and at its worst and individual could entertain thoughts of suicide.